cjoana/cjoana.github.io/index.md

 I am doctoral resercher ([CURL](https://curl.group)) interested in numerical relativity and cosmology.
-I study topics of the early Universe such inflation and observables.
+I study topics of the early Universe such inflation and possible observables from primordial black holes, cosmic strings, and more .

 I enjoy a FNRS-FRIA grant to do my reserarch in Belgium.